mystique920/together-flux-mcp/README.md

 - Parameters:
   * `query` (required): Search query in natural language.
 Be specific and concise for better results
   * `max_results` (optional, default: 10): Number of results to return
-  * `search_service` (optional, default: "google"): Search service to use (google, bing, duckduckgo, yahoo, github, youtube, arxiv, wechat, bilibili, imdb, wikipedia)
+  * `search_service` (optional, default: "google"): Search service to use (google, bing, duckduckgo, yahoo, x, reddit, github, youtube, arxiv, wechat, bilibili, imdb, wikipedia)
   * `crawl_results` (optional, default: 0): Number of results to crawl for full webpage content
   * `include_sites` (optional): List of sites to include in search
   * `exclude_sites` (optional): List of sites to exclude from search